Lexington Winter Invitational

 If you want to win my ballot, win the round.
 If you want to win my heart, concede everything your opponent says and still win the round.

-If you have specific questions that I have failed to answer here, feel free to ask them before the round or shoot me a message on Facebook.
+If you have specific questions that I have failed to answer here, feel free to ask them before the round, shoot me a message on Facebook, send me an email, or mail me a postcard.

 Michelle Deng Paradigm